Skip to main content

 Through my writing I want to bring Him glory.
 God is the Creator and as His image-bearers we are given creativity and imagination.
 God is truth and as His image-bearers we are to be truthful.
 My desire is to praise Him and bless others through articles and novels.

-Tell the truth beautiful ~ Andrew Peterson
+Tell the truth beautifully ~ Andrew Peterson

 I love music, bike rides, swimming, tea, black licorice, water, visiting random hole-in-the-wall type shops and restaurants, walks, the stars, and visiting friends and family.